 2. Do Sales Training in Small Bites

-Ken: Second, from a sales training perspective, you actually have to understand that sales training has to be done in small bites.
-It's my belief that the world of sales training has failed business.
+Secondly, from a sales training perspective, you must understand that sales training has to be done in small bites.
+It’s my belief that the world of sales training has failed business.

 We use a process called Habit Stacking.
 I got the terminology from somebody else so attribution to whoever it was.
 We don’t do one- or two-day deals.
 We do two hours of training in January, two hours in February, two hours in March, and so on.